Updated: August 28, 2025

 Stamp Duty (Imposto do Selo)

 Stamp Duty is one of the oldest state taxes and an additional transaction cost for property buyers on real estate transfers in Portugal.
-Stamp Duty is calculated at 0.8 percent of the property value or the property deed’s total value.
+Stamp Duty is calculated at 0.8 percent of the property value or the deed’s total value.

 Other purchase fees